awsdocs/aws-systems-manager-user-guide/doc_source/setup-service-role.md

 **Service\-linked role**: A service\-linked role is predefined by Systems Manager and includes all the permissions that the service requires to call other AWS services on your behalf\.

-Currently, the Systems Manager service\-linked role can be used for the following:
+The Systems Manager service\-linked role can be used for the following:
 + The Systems Manager Inventory capability uses the service\-linked role to collect inventory metadata from tags and resource groups\.
 + The Maintenance Windows capability can use the service\-linked role in some situations\.
 Other situations require a custom service role that you create, as described below\.